videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-alert-automation/readme.md

 # Step 9: Add a check to find if the newly created conditional access policy has block controls.
 If it does, fire an alert on Team channel<br />

-1. On the Logic App Designer, in the Onedrive connection box, click `check if the conditional access policy has been created with block controls`.
-This example uses logic app condition evaluation:
+1. On the Logic App Designer, in the Teams connection box, click `check if the conditional access policy has been created with block controls`.
+This example uses Teams connector:

    ![Select "fire an alert on Team channel if a new block policy is created" trigger for Teams](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-alert-automation/images/Alert9-edit.png)